UKCloud/documentation/articles/openstack/ostack-faq.md

 ### Does UKCloud offer dedicated, bare-metal host capabilities (OpenStack Ironic) with UKCloud for OpenStack?

 UKCloud currently does not offer dedicated, bare metal host capabilities with its UKCloud for OpenStack service.
 We do however provide large instances, with up to 56 vCPUs and 440GiB RAM, with no overcommit.
-UKCloud also offers its Private Cloud for Compute service, which provides dedicated compute capabilities for use with OpenStack; please visit the Digital Marketplace or contact your Account Director for further details.
+UKCloud also offers its Private Compute service, which provides dedicated compute capabilities for use with OpenStack; please visit the [UKCloud Knowledge Centre](https://docs.ukcloud.com/) or contact your Account Director for further details.

 ### Can I resize an instance?